lumagateinc/Resource-Scheduler/README.md

 ## Troubleshooting and Support<!-- omit in toc -->

+This section details where to view logs related to Resource Scheduler operation, as well as how to ask a question or request support.

 ## Viewing Resource Logs<!-- omit in toc -->

+*To view logs related to a resource, perform the following steps:*

 **Video demo:**
 Step-by-step demo of this task [HERE](http://example.com/link "title").